gayatrivenugopal/100-days-of-code/log.md

 **Thoughts:** Tried to find many workarounds; none worked.
 Will spend one more day and this and move on to the other tasks.

+### Day 6: August 16, 2018

+**Today's Progress**: Wrote debugging statements to find the issue.
+To be continued tomorrow...

+**Thoughts:** It gets frustrating when we rely a lot on a third party tool, and it doesn't behave as expected.

 **Link to work:** [Text Processing Code](https://github.com/gayatrivenugopal/NLP/)